SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ### User Custom Action limitations
 <a name="customactionlimitations"> </a>

-When developing user custom actions that need to work in modern experiences please take in account the following limitations:
+When developing user custom actions that need to work in modern experiences please take into account the following limitations:
- - You can't completely control the order in which the user custom actions show up: the user custom actions are added in the order the `_api/web/Lists(guid'listid')/CustomActionElements` does return the user custom actions...and this API currently does not take in account the sequence attributes.
+ - You can't completely control the order in which the user custom actions show up: the user custom actions are added in the order the `_api/web/Lists(guid'listid')/CustomActionElements` returns the user custom actions... and this API currently does not take in account the sequence attributes.
 Buttons defined inside a custom tab can be ordered by adding them in the correct order in the CommandUIDefinition xml.
 Our sample shows Button 3 as first and that's because of the order in the XML
- - Command actions cannot contain JavaScript...using for example `CommandAction="javascript:alert('My custom Action');"` will mean the user custom action will not show up
+ - Command actions cannot contain JavaScript... using for example `CommandAction="javascript:alert('My custom Action');"` will mean the user custom action will not show up
  - Using the `ScriptLink` or `ScriptBlock` properties is not possible since they can only be used with user custom action location `ScriptLink`, which is not supported
- - The `RegistrationId` cannot refer to specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) or content type id's (e.g. 0x0101 for the Document content type) are allowed
+ - The `RegistrationId` cannot refer to a specific library ID (e.g. {7A46F86F-D6CC-4263-8A1B-1BC1658B506C}), only out of the box template types (e.g. 100 for a List or 101 for a Document Library) or content type id's (e.g. 0x0101 for the Document content type) are allowed
  - Using image maps (e.g. `Image16by16="/_layouts/15/1033/images/formatmap16x16.png?rev=33" Image16by16Left="-144" Image16by16Top="-107"`) does not work, you'll need to specify individual images.
 Also note that only 16x16 images are relevant

 ## Custom branding
 <a name="themingimpact"> </a>
-If you're site happens to use a custom theme then this custom theme will be respected in the "modern" list and library experiences as shown in below sample:
+If your site happens to use a custom theme then this custom theme will be respected in the "modern" list and library experiences as shown in below sample:

 ![Modern list with custom branding coming from custom theme](media/modern-experiences/modern-list-with-custom-theme.png)

 ## How to configure the end user experience
 <a name="configuremodernlibrariesandlists"> </a>
-You do have multiple options to control whether the "modern" or "classic" library and list experience will be used.
+You have multiple options to control whether the "modern" or "classic" library and list experience will be used.

 ### Tenant level configuration
-If you completely want to disable the "modern" experience then it's best to use the tenant setting for this. navigate to your tenant admin center (e.g. contoso-admin.sharepoint.com), go to settings and select the "classic" experience:
+If you want to completely disable the "modern" experience, then it's best to use the tenant setting for this.
+Navigate to your tenant admin center (e.g. contoso-admin.sharepoint.com), go to settings, and select the "classic" experience:

 ![SharePoint Lists and Libraries experience settings in the SharePoint Admin UI](media/modern-experiences/lists-libraries-tenant-settings.png)

 ### Site/Web level configuration
-You can prevent a site collection or web to use the "modern" experience by enabling a feature:
+You can prevent a site collection or web from using the "modern" experience by enabling a feature:
 - Site collection scoped feature with ID **E3540C7D-6BEA-403C-A224-1A12EAFEE4C4** for site collection control
 - Web scoped feature with ID **52E14B6F-B1BB-4969-B89B-C4FAA56745EF** for web scoped control